Government & Public Safety14 min read

 1. Work Scenarios - Mail processing situations

-2. Check for Errors - Accuracy verification
+2. Check for Errors (Checking for Accuracy) - Verify customer info vs. records

 Key Traits to Demonstrate: